 Teaching students how they learn, so they become agencies for their own development, is key to how we approach teaching and learning at Wellesley.
 We want our students to be confident, resilient, innovative thinkers who are creative in the way they solve the problems they face.

 Our dedicated team of classroom teachers deliver the core curriculum subjects based on the New Zealand Curriculum.
-Students are also taught by four highly qualified specialist teachers in the areas of physical education, visual arts, performing arts and STEM.
+Students are also taught by four highly qualified specialist teachers in the areas of physical education, visual arts, performing arts and STEAM.